WELCOME TO CAMP

 Weather permitting, we wii be outdoors every day.
 It is important that you do a thorough application of sunscreen at home, every morning, even when the weather looks “iffy.”
 Pack a bottle of sunscreen for reapplication during the day and be sure to mark it with your child’s name.

 Getting dressed in the morning should be a breeze!

-socks and closed toe sneakers must be worn to camp every day - no sandals, Crocs, Toms, or Keens
+Socks and closed toe sneakers every day - no sandals, Crocs, Toms, or Keens

-extra set of clothes (for children under 5) -- labeled and packed in a zip-lock bag that can be used for soiled clothes, swimsuit (rashguard optional,) towel, closed toe water shoes, and a bottle of sunscreen for water play in the afternoon
+An extra set of clothes (for children under 5) labeled and packed in a zip-lock bag that can be used for soiled clothes, swimsuit (rashguard optional,) towel, closed-toe water shoes or flip flops, and a bottle of sunscreen for water play in the afternoon

 UGH – WHAT HAPPENED TO THE TOWEL I SENT TO CAMP TODAY?

 We understand that in our busy lives, labeling t-shirts, swimsuits, towels, underwear, lunches, water bottles, and sunscreen, is easily forgotten.
 But, yes, we’re asking you to do it so that the water bottle that gets left in the yard or the bottle of sunscreen or swimsuit that winds up in another camper’s bag can be returned to your child.